 In May of 2020, a group of young activists who met on the Chicago200 program organized a virtual On The Table event – an initiative of the Chicago Community Trust - in response to exacerbated racial inequities seen by the COVID-19 pandemic and violence against Black Americans.
 The intention of the conversation was to #RiseToTheChallenge and harness the chance to reimagine what justice in our communities looks like.
 After discussing the lack of opportunities for young people to have their voices heard concerning matters of policing and racial inequities, this group of youth were inspired to create a plan that would uplift the voices of those who are speaking out against bigotry and hate, educating their communities about systemic injustice, and taking action to ensure that Chicago becomes safer and stronger place for everyone.

-Applications are now live for the inaugural council.
+Applications are live for the inaugural council.
 Youth between the ages of 14-25 who are passionate about creating a more just and equitable city for their generation are encouraged to apply.
 A small stipend will be made available to the eleven youth council members selected.
-For the most up-to-date information, please follow us on Instagram at @ChiYouthForTheTruth
+For the most up-to-date information, please follow us on Instagram at @ChiYouthForTheTruth.
+The deadline to apply is February 5th, 2020.

 Internships create a pivotal avenue for young people who are transitioning into the labor market, yet the socioeconomic restrictions associated with obtaining an unpaid position are often an obstacle for many disadvantaged students who are likely struggling with the high-costs of higher education.
 We knew we had to do something to try and create a more equitable path for fellow young people, so we decided to partner with Pay Our Interns to launch Interns For Change.
 This initiative, aims to bring awareness to the injustice created by unpaid internships. #InternsforChange will spark the broader conversation that interns must be compensated for thier work because experience doesn’t pay the bills.
 If we want to live in a society that reflects our country we must provide equal opportunity.